greenpeace/gpes-test-visualisations/README.md

-# Visualisation development and testing
+# Visualisation development, testing and translation

 **The purpose of this repository is to help developing, testing and translating responsive interactive media, infographics and graphics that work in many different sites.**